 Keen anglers from all over the world visit the stunning Test Valley to fish the River Test and its tributaries for its abundance of large stocked brown and rainbow trout.

 The New Forest National Park is a unique landscape of 140,000 acres of ancient woodland and unspoilt grassland.
-To the east of Hampshire the rolling countryside of the South Downs National Park spreads into West Sussex.
+To the east of Hampshire the rolling countryside of the South Downs National Park extends into West Sussex.

 The county’s cities and towns offer a range of bars, restaurants, shopping, festivals and theatres.